PierreSenellart/provsql/doc/source/user/probabilities.rst

-applicable (RangeCheck for support-decidable comparators, exact CDFs for single-distribution :math:`\mathrm{gate\_cmp}`, family-closure simplification for linear combinations of normals, …).
+applicable (RangeCheck for support-decidable comparators, exact CDFs for single-distribution :math:`\mathrm{gate\_cmp}`, family-closure simplification for linear combinations of normals…).
 See :doc:`continuous-distributions` for the full surface.